exercism/v3/languages/ruby/exercises/concept/basics/.docs/introduction.md

 my_first_calc = Calculator.new
 ```

-A function within a class is referred to as a _method_.
-Each method can have zero or more parameters.
-Objects are returned from methods using the `return` keyword.
-If no return value is specified, the final object in the method is returned instead.
-Methods can also have named parameters which are defined and called using the `:` syntax.
+Units of functionality are encapsulated in methods - similar to _functions_ in other languages.
+A method can optionally be defined with positional arguments, and/or keyword arguments that are defined and called using the `:` syntax.
+Methods either implicitly return the result of the last evaluated statement, or can explicitly return an object via the `return` keyword.
 Methods are invoked using `.` syntax.

 ```ruby
 class Calculator